cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/shader_live_coding.md

 # Assignment 2 - Shader Live Coding

-- Create a one-minute or longer animation using Shawn Lawson's [https://shawnlawson.github.io/The_Force/](The Force) environment.
+- Create a one-minute or longer animation using Shawn Lawson's [The Force](https://shawnlawson.github.io/The_Force/) environment.
 Your animation can be through-composed (no interaction) by relying on the the `time` uniform, or performed via live-coding or other interaction techniques (mouse etc.).

 - Write a paragraph (150–200 words) that describes your aesthetic intent and what you were interested in exploring technically.
 I encourage you to focus on simple ideas (dots, grids, etc.), although a crescendo that peaks with total pixel chaos is always tempting...